-Morton intermetatarsal neuroma is a common and painful compression neuropathy of the common digital nerve of the foot that may be referred to by other names, including interdigital neuroma, interdigital neuritis, and interdigital or Morton metatarsalgia.
+Morton neuroma is a common and painful compression neuropathy of the common digital nerve of the foot that may also be referred to as interdigital neuroma, interdigital neuritis, and interdigital or Morton metatarsalgia.
 It is histologically characterized by perineural fibrosis, endoneurial edema, axonal degeneration, and local vascular proliferation.
-Thus, some investigators do not consider Morton neuroma to be a true neuroma; instead they consider it to be an entrapment neuropathy that occurs secondary to compression of the common digital nerve under the overlying transverse metatarsal ligament.
+Thus, some investigators do not consider Morton neuroma to be a true neuroma; instead, they consider it to be an entrapment neuropathy occurring secondary to compression of the common digital nerve under the overlying transverse metatarsal ligament.
 Morton neuroma appears 10-fold more often in women than in men, with an average age at presentation of around 50 years.